nathan-thp/devin-anne/devin-website/README.md

 order to submit thier answer.
 When the correct answer is selected this will add a point to their score.
 Finally, once all questions have been answered, a final message will display with the ammout of points you scored.

+CSS Feautre!
+- Flexbox on Header, Footer, Home page, and Test page.
+- Grid on Images page.

+JavaScript Features
+- Create and populate a JavaScript array with one or more values and display the contents on your page.
+- Create at least 3 variables, set their values in JavaScript, and display the values somewhere on your page.